 Looking for easy kale recipes?
 Kale is one of the most nutrient dense foods on the planet.
 Here are the best ways to eat it.

 Want to eat more kale but not sure where to start?
 We’ve got you covered.
 Alex and I have been on a mission for years to get more leafy greens into our diet.
 Why?
 They’re a healthy food full of nutrients and fiber.
 We’ve been collecting all the best ways to eat kale, from kale chips to kale salad to kale lasagna.
 Ready to start tasting?

 But first!
 Let’s talk nutrition.
 Leafy greens like kale are some of the healthiest foods you can eat!
 Kale is full of nutrients, antioxidants, and fiber.
 One cup of raw kale is only 33 calories, 6 grams of carbs (2 of which are fiber), and 3 grams of protein.
 Because of its low calorie content, kale is among the most nutrient-dense foods on earth.
-Eating more kale is a great way to increase the total nutrient content of your diet.
+Eating more of this cruciferous vegetable is a great way to increase the total nutrient content of your diet.
 So the big takeaway: EAT MORE KALE!

 Types of kale